 - passing out (unconsciousness)

-It is important to note that not all of these symptoms must be present for alcohol poisoning to occur.
-If someone’s breathing has slowed to less than eight breaths per minute or if the person cannot be woken up, you should seek emergency medical care.
+You don’t need to have all of the symptoms listed above to have an alcohol overdose.
+If someone’s breathing has slowed to less than eight breaths per minute or if the person cannot be woken up, you should call 911.

-If you suspect an alcohol overdose and the victim is unconscious, do not leave the person alone.
-Be sure to place the person on his or her side.
+If you suspect an alcohol overdose and the person is unconscious, do not leave the person alone.
+Be sure to place the person on their side in case they vomit.

 An alcohol overdose can suppress a person’s gag reflex.
-Someone could choke, and possibly die, if he or she vomits while unconscious and lying on his or her back.
-If the vomit is inhaled into the lungs, it can cause a person to stop breathing.
+Someone could choke, and possibly die, if they vomit while unconscious and lying on their backs.
+If vomit is inhaled into the lungs, it can cause a person to stop breathing.

 You should remain with the unconscious person until emergency medical help arrives.